 Thermal inkjet printing

-Our Thermal Inkjet (TIJ) range offers an alternative solution to tackle the challenges of coding onto cartons.
+Our thermal Inkjet (TIJ) range offers an alternative solution to tackle the challenges of coding onto cartons.
 Our Gx-Series are versatile, easy to integrate and easy to operate, with only simple ink cartridge replacement required.
-The fact that Tij printers have the option of multiple printheads means you can print many lines of code at speeds of up to 300m/min - with dry times of less than half a second.
-Whether it’s TrueType, alphanumeric text, batch codes, barcodes or 2D data matrices, our TIJ range provides high-contrast, scratch-resistant codes with a lifespan that exceeds the two-year industry standard.
+The fact that TIJ printers have the option of multiple printheads means you can print many lines of code at speeds of up to 300m/min - with dry times of less than half a second.
+Whether it’s TrueType, alphanumeric text, batch codes, barcodes or 2D Data Matrix codes, our TIJ range provides high-contrast, scratch-resistant codes with a lifespan that exceeds the two-year industry standard.

 >> Take a look at our thermal inkjet range